Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

-There are several general principles that, when followed, help to make the system immune to the most common errors.
+It's impossible to eliminate error-prone conditions entirely.
+However, there are several general principles that, when followed, help to make the system immune to the most common errors.

 To understand user errors

-Don Norman, The Design of Everyday Things, Karakter, 2018
+* Based on the book Don Norman, The Design of Everyday Things, Karakter, 2018

 Mistakes are most often the result of running on "autopilot."
 They happen more often to "experts," i.e., users who know the system well.

-How to avoid skip-offs?
+How to avoid slips?

-• Use thoughtful formatting of fields in forms – the form usually collects information that we can subject to thorough, logical control.
+• Use thoughtful formatting of fields in forms — the form usually collects information that you can subject to thorough, logical control.
 Checking is necessary because the data is often entered into the database.
 The designer's task is to translate the database requirements to the user.
 Therefore, instructions and error messages should be displayed clearly, accurately, and understandably.

 error prevention